Hedonic Prices and Quality Adjusted Price Indices Powered by AI: AI-Based Hedonic Price Models and Price Indices for Apparel

 \subsection{Hedonic Price Indices for Apparel}

-Here we will use the definitions of hedonic indices introduced in Section 2.
-For the computation of the hedonic indices we use the best predictive model -- the multitask NN model with $W$ and $I$ features, where $W$ features are obtained as BERT embeddings and $I$ features are obtained as ResNet50 embeddings.
+We will now use our price predictions to construct hedonic indices, following the definitions introduced in Section 2.
+For this exercise, we use the best predictive model from the preceding comparison, which we have described in detail in Sections \ref{sec:model} and \ref{sec:embeddings}.

-In Table \ref{table:inflation}, we present our main result -- the estimates of an average annual rate of inflation in apparel over 2013-2017, via Fisher HPIs (yearly-chained, monthly chained, geometric average of the two), the Jevons Posted PI, the Adobe DPI, and the CPI for apparel in Urban Areas by BLS:
+In Table \ref{table:inflation}, we present our main results\textemdash estimates of the average annual rate of inflation in apparel from 2014 to 2019, via Fisher hedooic price indices (yearly-chained, monthly chained, and the geometric mean of the two), the Jevons posted-price index, the Adobe DPI \citep{adobe2024digital}, and CPI \citep{bls2024cpi}:

 The main conclusions we draw from these results are the following.

 \begin{itemize}